deepin-community/python3.11/Doc/library/asyncio-task.rst

       continue running even in case of the timeout.
 This is implemented with :meth:`uncancel`.  :class:`TaskGroup` context managers use
       :func:`uncancel` in a similar fashion.

+      If end-user code is, for some reason, suppresing cancellation by catching :exc:`CancelledError`, it needs to call this method to remove the cancellation state.

    .. method:: cancelling()